julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 This is where most modern approaches fail.

-Something is cleared—but nothing is done to prevent its return.
+Something is cleared, but nothing is done to prevent its return.

 In traditional practice, this stage was essential.

 Objects were buried, boundaries reinforced, and repeated workings performed over consecutive nights.
-Not to add force—but to **set a condition**:
+Not to add force, but to **set a condition**:

 That what has been removed does not come back.